 "Down Syndrome" in Dogs: Causes, Symptoms, Expectations

 Most of us are familiar with Down syndrome and its manifestations in humans.
 Many of us wonder if dogs also can be affected by Down syndrome.
-The answer is: it’s unclear.
+The answer is unclear.
 Dogs do have genetic defects, but they have not been connected to the same piece of repeated genetic material that causes Down syndrome in humans.
-But some dogs have the broad faces, slow development, and physical frailty we associate with Down-syndrome humans.
+But some dogs have the broad faces, slow development, and physical frailty we associate with Down syndrome in humans.

 Down Syndrome in Humans

 The cells of dogs, humans, and other animals keep their genetic material in paired bundles called chromosomes.
 Humans have 23 pairs of chromosomes.
 An extra chromosome, beyond the 46 expected, usually produces an embryo that can’t develop and grow.
-But in the case of the smaller 21st chromosome, an extra copy of part or all of the chromosome, “trisomy 21,” can yield an embryo that survives and develops into a baby but has multiple unusual features, called Down (or “Down’s”) syndrome.
+But in the case of the smaller 21st chromosome, an extra copy of part or all of the chromosome known as “trisomy 21” can yield an embryo that survives and develops into a baby but has multiple unusual features.
+This is known as Down (or “Down’s”) syndrome.